-Our contributions are the following three folds: \begin{itemize} \item We identified why previous joint probabilistic models for both image generation and understanding suffer image information loss with a series of experiments. \item We proposed a novel modeling framework that solves the issue by disentangling diffusion process from auto-regressive backbone, and achieved significant performance improvement for image understanding task. \item We proposed two training techniques crucial for training the model: one solves numerical error issue under low-precision training setting with theoretical guarantee, the other balances image generation and understanding tasks goals. \end{itemize}
+Our contributions are the following three folds: \begin{itemize} \item We identified why previous joint probabilistic models for both image generation and understanding suffer image information loss. \item We are the first to combine continuous image representation and discrete text representation into a unified auto-regressive probabilistic modeling framework.
+Our framework successfully overcomes information loss while keeping high efficiency, leading to significant performance gains on various image understanding tasks. \item We proposed two training techniques crucial for training the model: one solves numerical error issue under low-precision training setting with theoretical guarantee, the other balances image generation and understanding tasks goals. \end{itemize}